pagopa/wisp-converter/README.md

 ### Before the first run

 In order to get the latest updated sources and to correctly execute the application, it is necessary to generate the source classes from WSDL and XSD definition.
-For doing so, move in `script` folder and execute the following command:
+For doing so, move in `scripts` folder and execute the following command:

 `sh update-specs.sh`